reedrelaytransfertest/transferRescue1-rrtt/README.md

 kept private despite in a public org. even more changes from upstream. changing original, want to see what the fork looks like.

+Test of attempted pickup in reedrelaytransfertest/transfer of the branch created for the test.